-- Assist client in using displacement whenever he is angry by providing things he can manipulate or destroy such as clay.
+- Assist the client in using displacement whenever he is angry by providing things he can manipulate or destroy such as clay.

 - After every outburst, discuss with the client how his anger escalates.

 - Administer prescribed medications as needed.
-Evaluate his responses to the medications and if client is taking and not hoarding them.
+Evaluate his responses to the medications and if the client is taking and not hoarding them.

 - Emphasize with the client the importance of strict adherence to his medications.